xmok/raycast-extensions/extensions/password-generator/README.md

 ## Generate Random Password

-Generates a password with a specified format, with options for words, special characters, and random characters and numbers.
+Generates a password from 5–64 characters in length with options for case, numbers, special characters, and more.

 | Preference | Description |
 | --- | --- |